bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 * The dog's in the garden, too.
 It's running across the grass.
 It's running after a cat.

-## 33 - 34 A find day
+## 33 - 34 A fine day

-- It's a find day today.There are some clouds in the sky, but the sun is shining.
+- It's a fine day today.There are some clouds in the sky, but the sun is shining.
 Mr. Jones is with his family.
 They are walking over the bridge.
 There are some boats on the river.
 Mr. Jones and his wife are looking at them.
 Sally is looking at a big ship.
 The ship is going under the bridge.
 Tim is looking at an aeroplane.
 The aeroplane is flying over the river.

 ## 35 - 36 Our village

 - This is a photograph of our village.
 Our village is in a valley.
 It's between two hills.
 The village is on a river.
 Here is another photograph of the village.
 My wife and I are walking along the banks of the river.
 We are on the left.
 There is a boy in the water.
 He is swimming across the river.
 Here is another photograph.
 This is the school building.
 It's beside a park.
 The park is on the right.
 Some children are coming out of the building.
-Some of them are going in to the park.
+Some of them are going to the park.

 ## 37 - 38 Making a bookcase.